RyanT5/ryanschuller.com/content/about.md

 slug = "about"
 +++

 Hello!
-I'm a Serverless Developer building event-driven cloud architectures at [aleios](https://aleios.com).
+I’m a software engineer based in London currently building cloud communications infrastructure at Motorola Solutions.
 Outside of that I also build web apps, design logos and craft user interfaces.
-If you're a recruiter looking for a quick overview then you can [check out my CV](/Ryan_Schuller_CV.pdf).
+Away from my computer you can probably find me hiking up a hill, browsing in a museum or frolicking at a castle.

 If you want to work together or just want to say hi then you can contact me at [ryanschuller@gmail.com](mailto:ryanschuller@gmail.com)